Skip to the main content

 For help with other billing situations, find your MAC’s website.

 Place of service (POS) codes identify where a patient gets a service.
 Enter the correct 2-digit code on Medicare claims to ensure proper payment for physician services provided to patients in inpatient facilities like SNFs and hospitals.
-POS codes frequently associated with SNF extended care services include:
+POS codes frequently associated with SNF services include:

 • Inpatient hospital: 21